 You may normally unload into the multi-purpose barn (large black doors on right), then continue through the gap and park in the main car park on the left by the hedge.
 This is a public right of way, and is on Alfred Wainwright's well-known coast-to-coast route.
 It's also a Fire muster point, a turning area and a farmer's access route, so please park tidily.
 If you can't find space, ask the Warden, as parking on the forest tracks is not permitted.

-Also please advise your group that as we generate our own electricity, we have limited power available for hair dryers or other heated appliances.
+Also please advise your group that as we generate our own 230v AC power, we have limited capacity for hair dryers or other heated appliances.
 However, you will be able to charge your phones, music players, laptops, etc. We also advise you all to bring a torch.

 It's unlikely that your mobile phone will work in the valley bottom - you may have to walk up the hill to get a signal, but we do have a payphone! (see bottom of page).
 We also have satellite broadband in the classroom.

-The self-catering kitchen has a double sink and stainless steel work table, 2 gas cookers - one is a catering size with 6 hobs and large oven, and one is a smaller size with 4 hobs and smaller oven.
+The self-catering kitchen has a double sink and separate hand-wash basin, a stainless steel work table, 2 gas cookers - one is a catering size with 6 hobs and large oven, and one is a smaller size with 4 hobs and smaller oven.
 Adjacent is a catering-type gas grill and above is an extractor.
 Most standard cooking pots and utensils (large and small) are available.

-As our hydro-electricity should now be available for longer, we have replaced the old gas fridge with a larger, more efficient electric one - and provided a separate freezer.
-You may now bring ready-prepared frozen dishes!
-The fridge and freezer are now located adjacent to the kitchen.
+As our hydro-electricity should now be available for longer, we have replaced the old gas fridge with a larger, more efficient electric one - and provided a separate freezer, both located adjacent to the kitchen.
+You may now bring ready-prepared catering trays or frozen dishes!

-If you'd like to cook with Pillar as a backdrop, an outdoor barbeque is available to all users (see image).
+If you'd like to cook outside with Pillar as a backdrop, a sturdy barbeque is available to all users (see image).
 You should bring your own fuels, and any special utensils you may need.
 It was generously provided by one of our regular visitors, and constructed to their particular requirements.

 The 'middle' kitchen has a disused fireplace with an old cooking pot hanger, and an interesting side oven.
 This was the original farmhouse kitchen.
-There is additional shelving in here for your supplies, and a foldaway table and chairs if you have difficulty accessing the dining room.
+There is additional shelving in here for your supplies, and a foldaway table and chairs can be supplied if you have difficulty accessing the dining room.